 The American Legion Extension Institute online training program replaces the series of printed booklets that had been printed and sold through National Headquarters.
 Event to be held at the following time, date, and location:

-Wednesday, September 7, 2016 11:00 AM to 2:00 PM (PDT) Pyramid Alehouse 1201 1st Ave S. Seattle, WA 98134 View Map Click here to register.
-Did you know that you may be able to receive free community-based counseling at one of 300 VA Vet Centers across the country—even if you are not enrolled in VA health care?
+Wednesday, September 7, 2016 11:00 AM to 2:00 PM (PDT) Pyramid Alehouse 1201 1st Ave S. Seattle, WA 98134 View Map Click here to register. |

 Call to Action!Find out about upcoming activities and events by clicking on the RSS Feed below and get notified when information is posted.
 Ask questions, provide updates, and stay in touch by posting a comment.
 Please don't use profanity or inappropriate language/images.
 Member InfoArchives